-What is Cerebral Palsy?
+What Is Cerebral Palsy?

 Cerebral palsy is a group of conditions that affect the brain and nervous system.
-People with cerebral palsy will have problems with movement, cognition, sight and hearing.
+People with cerebral palsy will have problems with movement, cognition, sight, and hearing.

 What Causes Cerebral Palsy?

-Cerebral palsy is caused by injury, infection or trauma to the brain.
+Cerebral palsy is caused by injury, infection, or trauma to the brain.
 The resulting damage leads to permanent changes in the brain.

 In many cases, the injury that causes cerebral palsy occurs before, during, or shortly after birth.
-Many conditions may put a baby or fetus at risk of developing cerebral palsy.
+Many conditions may put a baby at risk of developing cerebral palsy.
 Sadly, many of these issues can be treated and prevented with proper medical care.

 Common causes of cerebral palsy include: